Bolognium is an element that you will find upon no Periodic Table in any classroom in the world. It is, however, far from rare.

 • • • •

 After all, once the Dementors had shown themselves to be so poorly under the Ministry’s control as to mob a Quidditch game in broad daylight, you know that Albus must have set one of his little monitors to alert him *immediately* the moment one of them glided onto the school grounds again.
-Once you add that probability to the equation, it all adds up.
+Once you put that probability into the equation, it all adds up.

 Although I will have to say that I think Rowling made a very silly decision over the reasons given in the text for the “you must not be seen” exhortation.
 Namely that wizards had been known to attack their future, or past selves if they encountered them unaware.